The New England Journal of Medicine December 14, 1995

 Endpoint

-Key result: Intravenous alteplase administered between 3 and 4.5 hours after the onset of symptoms significantly improved clinical outcomes.
+Key result: Intravenous alteplase administered between 3 and 4.5 hours after the onset of symptoms significantly improved clinical outcomes compared to placebo.

 Tested